 Respecting and promoting human rights are essential prerequisites to realizing the development and policy goals of a post 2015 development agenda and the WSIS Process beyond 2015. .

-CDT: Respecting and promoting human rights are essential prerequisites to realizing the development and policy goals of a post 2015 development agenda and the WSIS Process beyond 2015. .
+CDT: Respecting and promoting human rights are essential prerequisites to realizing the development and policy goals of a post 2015 development agenda.

 Strengthening the interconnection between human rights online and offline – both the reinforcement of the rights of freedom of expression, the right to privacy, information and association on the internet as well as economic, social and cultural rights;

-ISOC: Strengthening the interconnection between human rights online and offline – both the reinforcement of the rights of freedom of expression, the right to privacy, information and association on the internet as well as economic, social and cultural rights;
+UK: Strengthening the interconnection between human rights online and offline – both the reinforcement of the rights of freedom of expression, the right to privacy, information and association on the internet;

-USA: Strengthening the interconnection between human rights online and offline – both the reinforcement of the rights of freedom of expression, the right to privacy, information and association on the Internet as well as economic, social and cultural rights;
+ISOC: Ensuring the enjoyment of human rights online and offline – and especially the rights of freedom of expression, the right to privacy, information and association on the internet as well as economic, social and cultural rights;

-Russia: Strengthening the interconnection between human rights online and offline – both the reinforcement of the rights of freedom of expression, the right to privacy, information and association on the internet as well as economic, social and cultural rights;
+USA: Strengthening the interconnection between human rights online and offline – including the rights of freedom of expression, peaceful assembly and association, privacy rights, Internet as well as economic, social and cultural rights;

+Russia: Strengthening rights of freedom of expression, right to privacy, information and association on the internet as well as economic, social and cultural rightsin accordance with international law;

 Encourage and facilitate people-centered and inclusive governance models and mechanisms that are based on human rights and the rule of law.